 Found along the Great Barrier Reef, this underwater A-Team includes whales (the captain), turtles (the loveable 2IC), manta rays (the relaxed one), clown fish (fiercely loyal sidekick), sharks (the James Bond of the group), potato cod (goofy oddball), Maori wrasse (the strategic thinker) and the giant clam (the bodyguard) – not a bad movie cast!

-Exploring approximately 350,000 km2 of reef searching for the Great 8 isn’t an easy feat, but with this five-day itinerary, you’ll be ticking them off your checklist quicker than I backed away from said whitetip reef shark.
+Exploring approximately 350,000 km2 of reef searching for the Great 8 isn’t an easy feat, but with this five-day itinerary, you’ll be ticking them off your checklist faster than the speed of light.

 AM: It’s going to be a whaley good start

 Some of the Great 8 can be tricky to find, but there’s no disputing you’ve seen the crew’s biggest member, the whale, when 30 tonnes of mammal breaches just metres away from your boat.